Levy

 - A tax bill is sent to the taxpayer.

-- If the taxpayer still has not paid their taxes, the IRS will send warning letters titled “Final Notice of Intent to Levy” and “Notice of Your Right to Hearing.”
+- If the taxpayer has still not paid their taxes, the IRS will send warning letters titled “Final Notice of Intent to Levy” and “Notice of Your Right to Hearing.”

 - After receiving these letters, the taxpayer will have 30 days to resolve the taxes or be subject to a levy.

-While they are related, there is an important difference between a tax and a levy.
-A tax is a compulsory contribution a government places on an organization or an individual as a means to contribute toward the state or federal revenue.
-Meanwhile, a levy is the forceful seizure of assets to cover a tax fee or debt after the debtor fails to pay what they owe.
-The two terms describe different stages of the process: after taxes or borrowing credit creates a debt, a levy attempts to collect that debt.
+A tax levy is a compulsory contribution a government places on an organization or an individual to contribute toward the state or federal revenue, while a levy is the forceful seizure of assets to cover a tax fee or debt after the debtor fails to pay what they owe.

 Levies and garnishments are ways creditors can take money from a debtor to pay off their outstanding debt.
 However, the methods of collection vary.